 Yes No

-If the answer to any of the questions in (a)-(c) is “Yes”, please specify the type of measures taken to promote law enforcement cooperation with other States parties in relation to (a), (b) and/or (c).
+If the answer to any of the questions in (a)-(c) is “Yes”, kindly provide some examples (Kenya, Switzerland, Singapore) of measures taken to promote law enforcement cooperation with other States parties in relation to (a), (b) and/or (c).

 Has your country adopted any measures to provide, when appropriate, necessary items or quantities of substances for analytical or investigative purposes (art.
 27, para.
 1 (c))?